 The rain patters on the roof and there's a lovely scent of baked apples in the air.

 We're having a rainy weekend, keeping us inside and forcing us to slow down.
 The last couple weeks have been so full and we've barely enjoyed a cozy day in the house.
 Our land hunt has been quite time-consuming and we spent our first week here in a frenzy run around, talking to old people and being shown pieces of land (I'm talking 13 pieces of land in six days, my friends).
-Although we've already found the piece we want to buy, we're still keeping our eyes open!
+Although we may have already found the patch of earth where we would like to live, we're still keeping our eyes open!
 And, last week, Sam has been to the guest house finish some work and receive renters, while I went to the capital with J to visit friends.

 So these rainy days have actually been a blessing.
 Everything around here gets this really magical look - the oak trees shrouded in fog and the mountain top shying away.
 Like a dream land.

 We enjoyed a stop in the rain to wrap J on to my back and go for a walk - not too long, though, as the water started dropping down again.

 Walking back home, we prepared an apple and pear speculoos crumble to warm our bellies and share with the people living in the land with us - I had spotted a speculoos spice mix in our friend's kitchen, but you can also make it from scratch, as described below.